ChaosDynamix/Arcadia/_includes/storage/storage_encryption.md

 ```
 {% endif %}

-### Create the LUKS1 container{% if step_containers.size > 1 %}s{% endif %}

 {% if bootable_containers.size > 0 %}
-GRUB does not support LUKS2 headers to unlock encrypted `/boot` partition so you need to specify `--type luks1` on encrypted device that GRUB need to access.
+Grub boot loader does not support LUKS2 headers to unlock encrypted `/boot` partition so you need to specify `--type luks1` on encrypted device that GRUB need to access.
 {% endif %}

+### Create the LUKS1 container{% if step_containers.size > 1 %}s{% endif %}

 {% if password_containers.size > 0 %}
 Passwords must be complex enough to not be easily guessed from e.g. personal information, or cracked using methods like social engineering or brute-force attacks.
 The tenets of strong passwords are based on length and randomness.